2005 NIST Language Recognition Evaluation

 - Spanish (Mexican)

 The 2005 NIST Language Recognition Evaluation Plan, which includes a description of the evaluation tasks, is included with this release.
-Further information regarding this evaluation is also available at the NIST Language Recognition Evaluation website.

 Each speech file is one side of a "4-wire" telephone conversation represented as 8-bit 8 kHz mulaw data.
 There are 11,106 speech files in sphere (.sph) format for a total of 73.2 hours of speech.
 The speech data was compiled from LDC's CALLFRIEND corpora and from data collected by Oregon Health and Science University, Beaverton, Oregon.